Steel Trapp: The Challenge

 Steel Trapp: The Challenge is a 2008 young adult thriller novel by American author Ridley Pearson, published by Disney Editions in the United States and distributed to Canada.
 It is also published in the United Kingdom by Quercus under the shortened title Steel Trapp.
 The audiobook rendition was narrated by William Dufris.

 The next book in the series is Steel Trapp: The Academy (2010).

 Plot summary

 Steven "Steel" Trapp is travelling across the country to compete in a science challenge in Washington D.C., but when a mysterious woman gets off the train and leaves her suitcase, the adventure begins.
 Chasing the woman and piecing together the mystery in the suitcase, Steel discovers the unimaginable.

-A human life is at stake.
-The FBI are on his heels.
-An international terrorist is coming to get him.
-And the lottery is going to be foiled.
-With the aid of his geeky friend, Kaileigh, Steel has to save the country, and his own skin, before it's too late.
+With the FBI and international terrorist in pursuit, Steel teams up with his buddy Kaileigh to thwart a conspiracy aimed at the national lottery and prove himself innocent.